Tanmayi03/Udacity--Front-End-Developer/evaluateNewsNlp/README.md

 # Natural Language Processing Project to evaluate news articles

-Evaluate news articles with Natural Language Processing.
+Evaluating news articles with Natural Language Processing.

 This Project is done using Nodejs, Expressjs and Webpack.
 Aylien API is also used for this.